r4victor/tenthousandmeters/content/blog/python_bts_10.md

 <br>

-To insert a (key, value) pair in such a table, we hash the key and search for it in the corresponding linked list.
+To insert a (key, value) pair into such a table, we hash the key and search for it in the corresponding linked list.
 If we find the key, we update the value.
 If we don't find the key, we add a new entry to the list.
 The lookup and delete operations are done in a similar manner.

 We now have a working hash table.
 How well does it perform?
 The worst-case analysis is quite simple.
 If the set of possible keys is sufficiently large, then there is a non-zero chance that all the items we add to the hash table will happen to be in the same bucket.
 The average-case performance is more promising.
 It largely depends on two factors.
 First, it depends on how evenly the hash function distributes the keys among buckets.
 Second, it depends on the average number of items per bucket.
 This latter characteristic of a hash table is called a **load factor**:

 $$load\_factor = \frac{number\_of\_items}{number\_of\_buckets}$$

 Theory says that if a key is equally likely to hash to any bucket and if the load factor is bounded by a constant, then the expected time of a single insert, lookup and delete operation is constant.

+The load factor requirement is easy to satisfy.
+We just double the size of the hash table when the load factor exceeds some predefined limit.
+Let this limit be 2.
+Then if, upon insertion, the load factor becomes more than 2, we allocate a new hash table that has twice as many buckets as the current one and reinsert all the items into the new hash table.
+This way, no matter how many items we insert into the hash table, the load factor is always kept between 1 and 2.
+The cost of resizing the hash table is proportional to the number of items in it, so inserts that trigger resizing are expensive.
+Nevertheless, such inserts are rare, because the size of the hash table grows in the geometric progression.
+The expected time of a single insert remains constant.

+The other requirement says that the probability of a key being mapped to a bucket must be the same for all buckets and equal to `1/number_of_buckets`.
+So, we would like to have a hash function that distributes the keys uniformly among buckets.
+The problem with this is that the probability distribution of hashes is affected by the probability distribution of keys.
+For example, if the keys are uniformly distributed, then the hash function `h(key) = key % number_of_buckets` will give uniform distribution of hashes.
+But suppose that the keys are limited to even integers.
+Then, if the number of buckets is even, the same hash function will never map a key to an odd bucket.
+At least half of buckets won't be used.

 ## Designing a real-world hash table